 Tanah Lot Temple

 As a tourist destination, the Tanah Lot Temple is one of Bali’s most famous.
-This stunning setting offers a Hindu shrine offshore, with the waves crashing in mesmeric fashion against the backdrop.
+This Hindu shrine is unique as it is offshore.
+With the waves crashing in mesmeric fashion against the backdrop.
 It’s a not-to-be-missed icon that’s complemented by other, smaller shrines in the near vicinity.
 Visitors will even have the chance of experiencing regular dance performances – whilst restaurants and souvenir shops are close by too.

 Finding the temple is reasonably straightforward and Tanah Lot is in the village of Tabanan, 20km northwest of Kuta.
 Of course, if your hotel is some distance from the temple, you’ll need a form of public transport – presumably taxi.
 Be aware that Bluebird taxis are what you should be keeping an eye out for (and the service you should be using throughout your time in Bali).